 I have plenty of hygiene items but it is not my major focus/worry.
 If you can shower every couple of days and wash your hands before eating and after touching anything nasty you should be fine.

 - Fish Antibiotics – In a grid down situation a healthy supply of these could save a life.
-Also get this Survival Medicine Book to know how to use them.

 - Hand Sanitizer – Also good for lighting fires